 - A data culture supported by good infrastructure.

-- Data that capture everything people need to assess where and how the system can be improved to ensure equity, efficiency, and safety.
+- Data that captures everything people need to assess where and how the system can be improved to ensure equity, efficiency, and safety.

 As your jurisdiction works toward long-term solutions, what are your options in the near term?